 - A swappiness value of 100 means avoid RAM as much as possible and only use swap.

 - We can tune this parameter to discourage using swap as much as possible, but keep in mind, kernel uses other algorithms to choose which to be swapped and which not, tuning this value will only discourage it.

-- Run the following one liner command which immediately changes value in memory and allows the setting to persist after an OS reboot.
+- Run the following one-liner command which immediately changes the value in memory and allows the setting to persist after an OS reboot.

 sourcefile=/etc/sysctl.conf;if [[ -f $sourcefile ]]; then grep -q -m1 swappiness "$sourcefile"; if [[ $? -eq 0 ]]; then printf "No change.
 Linux virtual memory swappiness has already been adjusted as per JIRA ASOC-23864.\n"; else tail -n1 "$sourcefile" | grep -q -E '^$'; if [[ $? -ne 0 ]]; then printf "\n" >> "$sourcefile"; fi; printf "#Change per RSA ASOC-23864\nvm.swappiness=10" >> "$sourcefile"; sysctl vm.swappiness=10; fi; else printf "FATAL error: Unable to locate %s\n" "$sourcefile"; fi

-- If the swappiness parameter was already set, it will print "Swappiness already exists", if not, then it will set it to 10.
+- If the swappiness parameter was already set, it will print "No change.
+Linux virtual memory swappiness has already been adjusted as per JIRA ASOC-23864.", if not, then it will set it to 10.

-- If you are unsure of these steps, please contact RSA support and reference this article.
+- If you require assistance in performing these steps, please contact RSA Support and reference this article.